Improper disposal of oil, household waste, industrial waste, hazardous waste and special medical wastes

 Blockage

 Most complaints of overflowing public sewers running into storm drains and streams are the result of some sort of blockage.
-Most of the time that blockage is a result of grease, which usually comes from a food service facility that is not maintaining their grease abatement system or from apartment complexes.
-Learn more on reducing Fats, Oils, and Grease in sewer system.
+Most of the time that blockage is a result of grease, which usually comes from a food service facility that is not maintaining its grease abatement system or from apartment complexes.
+Learn more about reducing Fats, Oils, and Grease in the sewer system.

 Services